Your reviews of and about Doctor Who

 basis.
 That's the only trick involved.

-- The Guide's editor, Robert Smith?, has written some Doctor
+- The Guide's editor, Stacey Smith?, has written some Doctor

-Who books.
+Who books (some under the name Robert Smith?).
 Can I review them?
-Will he be upset if I hate them?
+Will she be upset if I hate them?

 Absolutely you can review them!
-And to avoid any conflict of interest,
+To avoid any conflict of interest,

-Matthew Kresal has agreed to act as handling editor on any books Robert
+Matthew Kresal has agreed to act as handling editor on any books Stacey

 has written or edited.
 All such reviews will be sent to Matthew for